kemitix/kemitix-checkstyle-ruleset/builder/src/main/resources/rules/ExplicitInitialization.md

-Checks that fields are not being explicitly initialised to their already default value.
+Checks that object fields are not being explicitly initialised to their already default value.

+Does not check primitive field types.

 Valid:
 ````
 class Valid {

-    private int foo;
+    private int foo = 0;

     private Object bar;
 }